 2.1 Creative thinking

-You’ll explore creative thinking and its neuropsychological basis, along with three key thinking skills for selecting projects.
+You’ll explore creative thinking and its neuropsychological basis, along with three key thinking skills.
+You will also take a personal creativity assessment.

 What is creative thinking and how can you leverage it?
 What happens in your brain when you engage in creative thinking?

-Investigations of what happens in the brain when people perform creative thinking tasks found interactions between three brain networks (Gotlieb et al., 2018, Beaty et al., 2015, Kaufman, 2013).
+Investigations of what happens in the brain when people perform creative thinking tasks found interactions between three brain networks (Gotlieb et al., 2019; Beaty et al., 2015; Kaufman, 2013).
 Brain networks are basically networks of neurons that are anatomically connected or functionally interdependent, making different areas of the brain work together during activities or changes in behaviour (Bressler & Menon, 2010).

 The default mode network (DMN) contributes to creative thought by enabling a mental state in which the mind can wander freely, make connections between distant ideas, reflect on past experiences, imagine future possibilities, and examine thoughts, all while maintaining a balance with other cognitive processes.